WeirdMidas/AetherAtlas/README.md

 Run Freq = Frequency at which the CPU will immediately jump to the input, being a quick run to allow the processor to follow the flow of input > scheduler > governor
 Intel Freq = Intermediate frequency below the two maximum frequency steps, favors energy consumption by allowing the system to satisfy the performance needs in high load situations with a slightly lower frequency
 Equipped = It means what "additional" optimizations it comes equipped with besides the traditional scheduler and other ones:
-- LB (Launch Boost): Launch Boost, used to start apps by giving them an initial boost when opening
-- DP (Disable Packing): Disable packing, spreads threads when starting apps, further reducing startup time
-- LBS (Launch Boost Sustained): Maintains the performance gained by previous launches to maintain fixed frequencies
-- LBR (Launch Boost Resume): Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab
-- ALB (Activity Lauch Boost): Boost in the startup of apps that are "cold".
-Favoring cold start.
 - DDR: Comes equipped with bandwidth frequency control for the purpose of reducing power consumption

 List of compatible SOCs: